vbaconnet-ledger/developer-portal/_docs/nano-app/secure-app.md

 ### Avoid Exceptions for Cryptographic Code

-From the 2.0 version of the SDK (for Nano S and Nano X) every cryptographic function has a version that returns an error code instead of raising an exception.
+From the 2.0 version of the SDK (for Nano S, S Plus and X) every cryptographic function has a version that returns an error code instead of raising an exception.
 As an example `cx_ecdsa_sign_no_throw` performs the same computation as `cx_ecdsa_sign` but does not raise any exception and returns CX_OK if everything went fine.

 We recommend using all `_no_throw` equivalents when available, as the ones raising exceptions will be deprecated in a future SDK release.